Last updated on 15/07/21

 - Your child’s name and date of birth.

-Alternatively, you can call 020 7683 4587 and leave a voicemail message with your name, contact number and your child’s name and date of birth.
+Alternatively, you can call 020 7683 4262 and leave a voicemail message with your name, contact number and your child’s name and date of birth.
+A member of our team will get back in touch with you as soon as possible.

 If your child attends full-time school, please contact the Special Educational Needs Co-ordinator (SENCO) in the school who can refer your child to our service.